 From there, determine metrics you can include on your scorecards to help you answer these questions moving forward.
 Try to choose three leading indicators, one lagging indicator, and quality and quantity indicators to ensure a well-rounded report.

-For leading indicators, you might select something like leads or conversations.
+For leading indicators, you might select something like leads or sales conversations.
 At the same time, lagging indicators may be opportunities won or lost.
 The leading indicators funnel upwards to the lagging indicators, which are essential for indicating your team's future and current health.

 For instance, a scorecard for someone in sales development (SDR/BDR) might include call volume numbers and sales accepted opportunities.
 Conversely, an account executive (AE) scorecard might consist of meetings, demos, or closed-won.